What is ionising radiation?

-Each ionisation releases energy which is absorbed by material surrounding the ionised atom.
-Compared to other types of radiation that may be absorbed, ionising radiation deposits a large amount of energy into a small area.
+Each ionisation releases energy that is absorbed by material surrounding the ionised atom.
+Ionising radiation deposits a large amount of energy into a small area.
 In fact, the energy from one ionisation is more than enough energy to disrupt the chemical bond between two carbon atoms.
-All ionising radiation is capable, directly or indirectly, of removing electrons from most molecules.

 There are three main kinds of ionising radiation:

 - alpha particles, which include two protons and two neutrons

 - gamma rays and x-rays, which are pure energy (photons).